Catherine Graham, Duchess of Montrose

-Catherine Elizabeth McDonnell Graham, Duchess of Montrose (née Young; 5 September 1935 – 29 October 2014), was the wife of The 8th Duke of Montrose.
-She became well known for her philanthropy.
+Catherine Elizabeth McDonnell Graham, Duchess of Montrose (née Young; 5 September 1935 – 29 October 2014) was a Canadian-Scottish philanthropist.
+She was the wife of The 8th Duke of Montrose.

 Early years

-She was born in Winnipeg, Canada, the daughter of Norman Andrew Thomson Young and his wife Mary (née Moody), of Cornish origin.
+She was born in Winnipeg, Canada, the daughter of Norman Andrew Thomson Young and his wife, Mary (née Moody), of Cornish origin.
 Her father was the first headmaster of the prestigious Ravenscourt School in Winnipeg.
 He was also an officer in the Queen's Own Cameron Highlanders of Canada and was killed on active service in France in 1942.

 She attended Balmoral Hall School in Winnipeg.
 She obtained her further education at the University of Manitoba and Queen's University at Kingston.

 Personal life

 On 31 January 1970, she married James Graham, then known as Marquess of Graham.
 She immediately became known as Marchioness of Graham, and in 1992, when her husband inherited his father's titles, she became the Duchess of Montrose.